 Give the bottles and jars a final rinse.

 I am a home brewer.
 I need to know how to get labels off bottles because having to buy bottles all the time is a drag.
 It was important to me that I find an effective way to get the labels off bottles on a large scale.
 I tried many different methods, but when I started using oxygen-based cleanser, I stopped experimenting.
 This method is by far the easiest way I have found.

 Related post: Cheap and Easy Homebrewing

 Once I found an easy method to get the labels off bottles, I started saving all kinds of glass containers to reuse and re-purpose.
 I use them to store food, office supplies, and garage stuff.
-I also learned how to cut the bottles and jars to use in little decoration projects.
+I also learned how to cut the wine bottles etc. to use in little decoration projects.

 I made three of these hurricane lantern candle deals for my friends with some glass jugs and some scraps from installing a butcher block counter top.
 I thought they would use them on the garden walkway, but, to my delight, they are using them in their dining room.
 Of course, for this project, I had to also cut off the bottom off the jugs.